 Centralized command and control

 In this case the use focuses on connecting devices to the software.
 By allowing remote access to devices from apps, they can be controlled from anywhere.
-Desktop, web, and mobile applications become on/off remotes and even operating parameter modification controls.
+Desktop, web, and mobile applications become on/off remote controls and even operating parameter modification controls.

 Business intelligence in the use of IoT